humdrum-tools/humdrum-documentation/tool/encode/index.md

 command.
 The user can then interactively proof-listen or audition the encoded data.
 Refer to the **perform (4)** for information regarding the types of interactive commands available during proof-listening.
+The
-The **perform** command is terminated when the end-of-file is reached, or if the user presses either the ESCape key or the letter \`q\'.
+<span class="tool">perform</span> command is terminated when the end-of-file is reached, or if
+the user presses either the ESCape key or the letter \`q\'.
 In either case, control is returned to **encode.**